Dilip-BCA-Student/My_Portfolio/README.md

 The submission form allows visitors to submit inquiries or messages.
 Upon submission, a confirmation message assures visitors that their inquiry has been received.

----

-Feel free to further customize this documentation to match your preferences and website design.